Health and Safety

 This chapter shall be known and may be cited as the “Delaware Litter Control Law.”60 Del.
 Laws, c.
 613, § 1;

-It is the intention of this chapter to end littering on public or private property, including bodies of water, as a threat to the health and safety of the citizens of this State.
+It is the intention of this chapter to end littering on public or private property, including bodies of water, as a threat to the health and safety of the citizens, fish, birds, and other animals of this State.
 It is also the intent of the General Assembly to single out for enhanced penalties those who dump a substantial quantity of litter in violation of this chapter.60 Del.
 Laws, c.
 613, § 1; 82 Del.
 Laws, c.
-167, § 1;
+167, § 1; 83 Del.
+Laws, c.
+180, § 1;

 As used in this chapter:

-(3) “Litter” includes all rubbish, waste material, refuse, cans, bottles, garbage, trash, debris, dead animals, or other discarded materials of every kind and description.
+(4) “Litter” includes all rubbish, waste material, refuse, cans, bottles, garbage, trash, debris, dead animals, 1 to 4 balloons released at 1 time, or other discarded materials of every kind and description.

-(a) Littering. — It is unlawful for a person to deposit, throw, or leave, or cause or permit the depositing, placing, throwing, or leaving of litter on public or private property of this State, unless either of the following 2 conditions is met:
+It is unlawful for a person to deposit, throw, release, or leave, or cause or permit the depositing, placing, throwing, or leaving of litter on public or private property of this State, unless either of the following 2 conditions is met:

 (1) The property is designated by the State or by any of its agencies or political subdivisions for the management of litter, and the person is authorized by the proper public authority to use the property for that purpose.